ispras/natch/2_quickstart.md

 In module config there were modules                          : 2 Binaries files in qcow2 found                                : 2

+Python interpreters statistics:
+Python interpreters have been found                          : OK Added python interpreters                                    : 1 Added debugging information for python interpreters          : 1

 Kernel statistics:
-Kernel symbols have been found                               : OK Added kernel symbols                                         : 2 Added debugging information for kernel                       : 2
+Kernel symbols have been found                               : OK Added kernel symbols                                         : 1 Added debugging information for kernel                       : 1

 Shared library Statistics:
-Added shared libraries                                       : 4
+Added shared libraries                                       : 7
-Added debugging information for shared libraries             : 4 ld-linux-* is always skipped and isn't counted in calculations
+Added debugging information for shared libraries             : 7 Added debugging information for tied files                   : 0 ld-linux-* is always skipped and isn't counted in calculations

 Your config file '/home/user/natch_quickstart/test1/module.cfg' for modules was updated